 - Businessman

-- Swiss national, born in 1957
+- · Swiss national, born in 1957

 - Non-executive

 - First elected in 2016

 Victor Balli started his professional career in 1985, working as a Financial Analyst & Business Development Manager with EniChem International SA in Zurich and Milan.
 From 1991 to 1995, he worked as a Principal with Adinvest AG, a corporate finance advisory company with offices in Zurich, San Francisco, New York, and London.
-Victor Balli held various positions at Minibar between 1996 and 2005, most recently as Chief Executive Officer EMEA as of 2005.
-From 2007 to 2018 Victor Balli was Chief Financial Officer and member of the Executive Committee of Barry Callebaut AG.
+Victor Balli held various positions at Minibar, a leading hospitality supplier, between 1996 and 2005, most recently as Chief Executive Officer EMEA as of 2005.
+From 2007 to 2018 Victor Balli was Chief Financial Officer and member of the Executive Committee of Barry Callebaut AG, a leading manufacturer of high-quality chocolate and cocoa products.

-Victor Balli holds the following mandates in companies that are quoted on an official stock exchange: member of the Boards of KWS Saat SE & Co.
-KGaA, SIKA AG and Medacta International SA.
+Victor Balli holds the following mandates in companies that are quoted on an official stock exchange: member of the Boards of plant breeding and seed producer KWS Saat SE & Co.
+KGaA, multinational specialty chemical company SIKA AG and medical devices company Medacta International SA.